-What is a Protective Service Worker?
+Life As a Protective Service Worker

 - Surveillance System Monitor

-Are There Job Opportunities for Protective Service Workers?
+Job Outlook for Protective Service Workers

 The states with the most job growth for Protective Service Worker are Texas, Nevada, and Washington.
 Watch out if you plan on working in New Jersey, Alaska, or Connecticut.
 These states have the worst job growth for this type of profession.

-Salary for a Protective Service Worker
+What is the Average Salary of a Protective Service Worker

 Protective Service Workers make between $20,530 and $54,130 a year.